Make sure your child support payments are right by telling us about certain changes to your living or family situation.

 Time limit for changes – 4 years

 Generally we can only make changes to your child support for the last 4 years.
-Any further back, we will not make changes unless:
+Any further back, we will only make changes in certain situations, including if:

-• someone has committed fraud or lied to us
+- someone has committed fraud or intentionally misled us

-• we never sent you a notice when you were first made a paying parent (made liable for child support) because we did not have your address or contact details.
+- we never sent you a notice when you first became a paying parent (were made liable for child support) because we did not have your address or contact details.

 How to contact us